Date and Dose Remaining Calculator

 Adjust for Variations

-- Partial Doses: If your usage doesn’t neatly divide into your supply, calculate in decimals or fractions.
+- Partial Doses: If your usage doesn’t neatly divide into your supply, calculate in decimals or fractions to determine the specific time for your next dose.
 For example:

 - If you have 15 pills and take 2.5 pills per day: 15÷2.5=6 days